MaxGurbanli/PentominoSolver/README.md

 # Pentominoes (Group 7)

-> Group 7, Phase 1
+> Group 7, Phase 1, Version 0

 ## Purpose of the project